In France, GridLink carried out a preliminary consultation and then additional public consultations in accordance with the lessons learned.

 Economically, we have assessed the financial implications of Brexit, such as the exchange rate for the pound to the euro and energy trading under World Trade Organisation (WTO) rules.
 We have studied possible changes to supply and demand forecasts from France and other European countries.
 The assessments conclude that the benefits of the project are not affected by Brexit and it remains one of the lowest cost interconnectors in Europe.

-Given that there are many benefits from the project for the UK, France and the EU economically and – through providing renewable energy – environmentally, GridLink Interconnector Ltd is confident in the future after Brexit is completed and it is ready to invest approximately EUR 900 million to build the interconnector.
+Given that there are many benefits from the project for the UK, France and the EU economically and – through providing renewable energy – environmentally, GridLink Interconnector Ltd is confident in the future under the new system and rules after Brexit.

 There are significant economic and environmental benefits to both the UK and France from building a new interconnector.
 As well as providing the opportunity utilise surplus electricity generation and efficiently use all available renewable energy, it provides a means of ensuring security of supply on a short term basis when the need arises due to any problems with electricity production or the transmission system.